Aaadddiii6/pathshala/README.md

     _(If you use yarn: `yarn start`)_

     This will open the application in your default browser, usually at `http://localhost:3000`.

-## Contributing

-_(Optional: Add guidelines here if you plan to accept contributions from others.
-You can specify coding standards, pull request procedures, etc.)_

-We welcome contributions!
-Please follow standard GitHub flow (fork, branch, pull request).

 ## License